MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
 In other words, when you are in a call, you can initiate a cloud-based recording only if it is a group call or meeting.

+Teams cloud-based recording has limitations.
+The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
+This means that even if you primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
+This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizontal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.

 ### Method 2 Overview: Create a cloud-based recording of one-to-one call using Teams Meet Now feature

 In the April 2020 or later release, the Remote Assist user (both HoloLens and mobile) can record a one-to-one call with one Teams desktop user.

 However, if you're not using the April 2020 or later release and want to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, you must initiate the call using the Teams **Meet Now** feature.
 This effectively makes your one-to-one call a meeting, and because Teams desktop supports recording for meetings, you will be able record the call!

-### Method 3 Overview: Create a Teams Desktop screen recording using Windows Game bar
+### Method 3 Overview: Record your Teams desktop screen using Windows Game bar

-Teams cloud-based recording has limitations.
-The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
-This means that even if you primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
-This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizontal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.
+If you want your recording to capture the exact Teams layout configuration you see during the call, you may want to record your Teams desktop screen using Windows Game bar.

 ### Comparison chart: Three ways to record a call